-- Outcomes of nationally negotiated and agreed pay and conditions result in a model that is unaffordable, unsustainable and does not meet the College's needs. - Additional funding to cover the increased pay costs resulting from national agreements is not provided sufficient. - Additional funding to cover the increased pay costs resulting from national agreements is not provided by the Scottish Funding Council on an ongoing basis.
+- Outcomes of nationally negotiated and agreed pay and conditions result in a model that is unaffordable, unsustainable and does not meet the College's needs. - Additional funding to cover the increased pay costs resulting from national agreements for support staff job evaluation is not sufficient. - The future Scottish Funding Council credit funding model is detrimental to the Highlands and Islands region through the removal of specific national bargaining funding.